stellar-deprecated/stellar-sms-client/README.md

 1. User receives SMS with transaction summary.
 1. If everything is correct user needs to send one of one-time passwords (or a specific one, ex.
 3rd.) to confirm a transaction.
 1. Server calculates a SHA-256 hash and finds encrypted data in a database.
 Then decrypts keychain data, signs and submits a transaction.
 Used one-time password is removed from a database.
-1. Server sends SMS message to a user with confirmation.
+1. Server sends SMS message to a user with a confirmation.

-It this demo we simply use a sender phone number as a method of authentication.
-Transactions are sent right away.
+In this demo transactions are sent right away.

 ## Testing using Heroku and Twilio